matentzn/pks-resource/primary-knowledge-sources.md

-## Overview of Matrix KG Primary Knowledge Sources
+# KG Primary Knowledge Sources

 This page is automatically generated with curated information about primary knowledge sources leveraged in the MATRIX Knowledge Graph, mainly regarding licensing information and